 Working in partnership with Child UK, Hertfordshire Police Authority, North Herts District Council, Hertfordshire County Council - Youth Connexions and North Hertfordshire Homes, Hitchin Town Community FC provided coaches to attend and supervise youth diversionary activities across North Hertfordshire in ‘hot spots’ identified by the Police and the District Council on a Friday night.

 Activities aimed at youths aged 16 and over included football, cricket, basketball, and took place in Hitchin, Letchworth, Royston and Knebworth.

-The Arena is still utilised as the venue hosting Free Friday events during the February, May and October Half-Terms.
-The pitch is used to stage a football tournament whilst the café & bar area are used as a place to relax and talk, creating a ‘chill out zone’ with the pool table being a focal point.
-Food, drink & music is provided free of charge, and transport is arranged.
-For more information please visit http://www.youthconnexions-hertfordshire.org/.
+The Arena was used as the venue hosting Free Friday events during the February, May and October Half-Terms.
+The pitch was used to stage a football tournament whilst the café & bar area were used as a place to relax and talk, creating a ‘chill out zone’ with the pool table being a focal point.
+Food, drink & music was provided free of charge, and transport to and from the venue arranged.

 Countryside Management Service

 Established in 2004, we aim to conserve and enhance open spaces in Baldock by working in partnership with North Herts District Council and the Countryside Management Service.
 We involve local people in planning for and carrying out improvements to Baldock’s open spaces, and take an active role in raising funds to support this work.

 We organise Sunday working parties monthly throughout the year.
 Work at Ivel Springs has so far included the creation of glades, orchard planting, path improvements and the installation of bird boxes.
 At Weston Hills we have been clearing scrub to conserve the chalk grassland and wild flowers.